jaclu/my_tmux_conf/README.md

 See my setup more as an example, than something to be directly used.

-As I am writing this, the most commonly available tmux versions on different platforms are 3.3a 3.2a, and 3.1 and making your env able to handle those versions should probably be more than enough.
+As I am writing this,the most commonly available tmux versions on different platforms iw 3.5a and making your env able to handle those versions should probably be more than enough.
 Over time new versions will popup, so for new features new version checks would need to be included.